When Not to Prune

 Throughout winter, if plants have a pithy center

 Cutting back plants with a soft, squishy core can cause severe desiccation.
 This won’t kill the plant, but it may make it ugly-looking due to excessive cankering (tissue die-off).
-If you can’t wait until spring to reshape, try to leave at least a 1-inch nub (I call them “coat hangers”) just above the bud.
-That way, once the wound has callused over, you can make a second flush cut in spring, without the risk of cankering (photo below).
+If you can’t wait until spring to reshape, try to leave at least a 1-inch nub (I call these “coat hangers”) just above the bud.
+That way, once the wound has callused over, you can make a second flush cut in spring, without the risk of cankering.